brimdata/zed/docs/zq/README.md

 #### 7.3.3 Tests

-We ran three styles of testson a Mac quad-core 2.3GHz i7:
+We ran three styles of tests on a Mac quad-core 2.3GHz i7:
 * `count` - compute the number of values present
 * `search` - find a value in a field
 * `agg` - sum a field grouped by another field

 Each test was run for `jq`, `zq` on JSON, `sqlite3`, and `zq` on ZNG.

-We used the bash `time` command to measure elapsed time.
+We used the Bash `time` command to measure elapsed time.

 The command lines for the `count` test were:
 ```